plasmagirl/plasmagirl/README.md

 - 🔭 I’m currently spending my time applying for jobs and working on my portfolio.
 - 🌱 I’m currently reading Python Machine Learning by Sebastian Raschka.
 Also learning Tableau.
 - 👯 I’m looking to collaborate on any Data Analytics project.
-- 🤔 I’m looking for help with jobs and volunteer opportunities. <br>I'm also looking to network with people in the field, especially folks who have transitioned to Data Science.
+- 🤔 I’m looking for help with jobs and volunteering opportunities. <br>I'm also looking to network with people in the field.
+Especially, folks who have transitioned to Data Science.
 - 💬 Ask me about any beginner/intermediate level questions you might have about data science libraries in python.
 - 📫 How to reach me: <a target="_blank" href="mailto:nehru.neha@gmail.com" target="_blank">
   <img alt="Email" src="https://img.shields.io/badge/Email-0078D4.svg?&style=for-the-badge&logo=Microsoft-Outlook&logoColor=white" /></a> <a target="_blank" href="https://www.linkedin.com/in/neha-nehru-1513a84/" target="_blank">